 Things to Do in Geneva IL

 The peaceful environment of Geneva offers residents and guests an unmatched escape from the fast-paced world of today.
-From perusing through the shops and restaurants of the historic downtown district to whiling away a day at one of the city’s beautiful park sites, visitors have endless possibilities when it comes to spending time in Geneva.
+From perusing through the shops and restaurants of the historic downtown district to whiling away a day at one of the city’s beautiful park sites, visitors have endless possibilities when it comes to spending time in Geneva attractions are the best.

 The Geneva Arts Fair annually welcomes more than 155 artisans in a host of mediums from around the country during the fourth weekend in July.
 Historic downtown Geneva serves as a picturesque backdrop for the outdoor fine arts show that was voted a Top 10 Best Art Fairs in the country by artfaircalendar.com and a recent winner of “Best Craft or Art Show” by West Suburban Living magazine.
 Victorian homes-turned-businesses in the downtown historic district serve as a picturesque backdrop for the show.